LD4/rare-materials/rmag-resource-templates/readme.md

 ## Testing the resource templates

 The templates are openly available in the linked data editor Sinopia ([Stage environment](https://stage.sinopia.io/)).
-The Sinopia [Wiki](https://github.com/LD4P/sinopia/wiki) includes good information about creating a user account and working in Sinopia.
+The Sinopia [Wiki](https://github.com/LD4P/sinopia/wiki) includes good information about creating a user account and using the environment.
 Click on any of the links below to access the appropriate template and feel free to to test it out!

 ### Main resource templates